NageshkumarA/diligince-home-launch/master.md

 - **TypeScript**: Type checking and safety
 - **Husky**: Pre-commit hooks (planned)

-This documentation provides a comprehensive overview of the Diligence.ai codebase architecture, design decisions, and development standards.
+This documentation provides a comprehensive overview of the Diligince.ai codebase architecture, design decisions, and development standards.
 The codebase is well-structured for scalability and maintainability, with clear separation of concerns and established patterns for future development.